-Line 15 readpot keyword 'MORSE', 'VARSHNI', or 'SMORSE' (Stiff-Morse).
-Line 16 freq This is the type of bonding potential energy function.
-Equilibrium frequency (cm -1) of the dissociating (or newly-formed) bond.
-Line 17 De Dissociation Energy De (units of Eunit) Line 18 re Equilibrium center-of-mass distance (Å) between the of the two T 10 fragments that will dissociate Line 19 С Stiff-Morse parameter (only for 'sMORSE' type of potential)
+Line 15 readpot Keyword 'MORSE', 'VARSHNI', or 'sMORSE' (Stiff-Morse).
+This is the type of bonding potential energy function.
+Line 16 freq Harmonic frequency (cm -1) of the normal mode associated with the forming bond.
+Line 17 De Dissociation Energy De (units of Eunit) of the forming bond.
+Line 18 re EQUILIBRIUM center-of-mass distance (Å) between the of the two fragments that are forming the new bond.
+Line 19 С Stiff-Morse parameter (needed only for 'sMORSE' type of potential).